 6. IF YOU GET A LAWYER, LISTEN TO HIM/HER

-The reason you hire a lawyer is because they understand this world.
+The reason you hire a lawyer is because they understand the legal world.
 You don’t.
-Although you may be convinced your friends who went through a divorce once have a handle on things, trust the professionals who do this for a living.
+Although you may be convinced by your friends who went through a divorce once have a handle on things, trust the professionals who do this for a living.
 90% of lawyers care about what they do and are good at it.
-There is a lot of bullshit about lawyer, judges, and the courts.
+There is a lot of bullshit about lawyers, judges, and the courts.
 Although some of the scarier stories are frankly true, most of them are not.
 Don’t fall for the hype.

 I discuss this in pretty significant detail during this interview on YouTube.